ai4protein/ProSST/README.md

 If you use ProSST in your research, please cite the following paper:

 ```
-@inproceedings{
-li2024prosst,
+@inproceedings{li2024prosst,
-title={ProSST: Protein Language Modeling with Quantized Structure and Disentangled Attention},
+    title={{ProSST}: Protein Language Modeling with Quantized Structure and Disentangled Attention},
     author={Mingchen Li and Yang Tan and Xinzhu Ma and Bozitao Zhong and Huiqun Yu and Ziyi Zhou and Wanli Ouyang and Bingxin Zhou and Pan Tan and Liang Hong},
     booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems},
     year={2024}
 }
 ```
 This project is licensed under the terms of the [CC-BY-NC-ND-4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.